Being A Carer

 Carers may isolate themselves from friends, family and health professionals.

 It is crucial that you talk about your feelings and experiences.
 Try to remember you are not alone.
 There is help available for you and your loved one.

 When caring for a loved one with an eating disorder try to:

 Get help from others

-Seek professional assistance, call on family and friends for help if you need it.
-Don’t isolate yourself from others.
+Seek professional assistance and call on family and friends for help if you need it.
+Try not to isolate yourself from others.

 Join a support group

-Talking to other carers who have had similar experiences will help you feel understood and supported.
+Talking to other carers who have had similar experiences may help you to feel understood and supported.

 Take a break